Baby found in shopping bag has two siblings who were also abandoned, court told

 Baby Elsa was believed to be less than an hour old when she was found abandoned in a shopping bag at the junction of Greenway and High Street South in East Ham on January 18 this year.

-Her sister, Baby Roman, was found in similar circumstances in a play area off Roman Road, Newham, in early February 2019, as freezing temperatures and snow gripped the capital.
+Her sister, Baby Roman, was found in similar circumstances in a play area off Roman Road, Newham, in late January 2019, as freezing temperatures and snow gripped the capital.

 In September 2017, Baby Harry was found wrapped in a white blanket in Balaam Street, Plaistow.